 For most folks working with code a Chromebook isn't the best choice

 I know plenty of people who are programmers and developers.
-Some of them do web development using languages that don't need compiled into a container and instead are interpreted by the browser, and a Chromebook is a great way to do that.
+Some of them do web development using languages that don't need to be compiled into a container and instead are interpreted by the browser, and a Chromebook is a great way to do that.
 You can build out a web app or website, then get everything running well either online or locally.
-Once it works as intended, you clean things up and upload to a development server where folks using other browsers — you can't install Microsoft Internet Explorer or Edge on a Chromebook, nor can you install Firefox.
+Once it works as intended, you clean things up and upload to a development server where folks using other browsers — you can't install Microsoft Edge or Firefox on a Chromebook.
 These two browsers tend to require small tweaks when compared to Chrome or Safari.
 Using a Chromebook is a great way to do webdev, but will require testing with other machines.

 AAA games just aren't going to run on a Chromebook